 - Laboratory Diagnosis

-- Susceptibility In Vitro and In Vivo
+- Susceptibility in Vitro and in Vivo

-- Alternative Therapy
+- Antimicrobial Therapy

 - Adjunctive Therapy

-- Endpoint for Monitoring Therapy
+- Endpoints for Monitoring Therapy